hasankoman/flutter-project-2/README.md

 3. **Set up Firebase:**
    - Create a Firebase project in the Firebase console ([console.firebase.google.com](console.firebase.google.com)).
    - Add Firebase to your Flutter project following the instructions on the Firebase documentation.
 You'll need to configure the `google-services.json` (Android) and `GoogleService-Info.plist` (iOS) files.
+The `firebase_options.dart` file is already configured.

 4. **Run the app:**
    ```bash
    flutter run
    ```

 ## Usage Guide

 The app features a login/registration flow, leading to a home screen with product browsing capabilities.
 Users can add products to their cart and view their cart contents.
-The `/cart` route displays the cart.
-The `/profile` route displays the profile information.
-The app is designed to be intuitive, following standard e-commerce patterns.

 **Available Routes:**